HOKA and Brooks are some of the most popular running shoe brands on the market today.

 When comparing pretty much any brand against Hoka One One, one will first need to note the inherent originality in the construction of a Hoka shoes.

-Almost every shoe from Hoka is made to offer enhanced cushioning and a pronounced meta rocker technology to roll you in a forward motion which is significantly better than traditional running shoes.
+Almost every running shoe from Hoka is made to offer enhanced cushioning and a pronounced meta rocker technology to roll you in a forward motion which is significantly better than traditional running shoes.

 Hoka shoe models are usually equipped with a heel-to-toe drop of 5mm or less to add a more natural landing in the midst of such extensive cushioning.

-This is not to say that all of Hoka’s shoes are “plush” (even though they are famous for those models), but they generally feature a greater than average amount of cushion.
+This is not to say that all of Hoka running shoes are “plush” (even though they are famous for those models), but they generally feature a greater than average amount of cushion.

-Those that are bigger and stronger runners and walkers with a larger frame tend to really enjoy Hokas for the amount of shock absorption they provide.
+Those that are bigger and stronger runners and walkers with a larger frame tend to really enjoy Hoka running shoes for the amount of shock absorption they provide.

-In contrast, Brooks offers a running shoe that are constructed under a more traditional model.
+In contrast, Brooks offers a traditional running shoe that is constructed under a more traditional model.
 Most still feature some really great cushioning systems, but they are just built a bit differently.

-A standard pair of brooks will offer some really good cushioning, and in some cases, it may feel just as soft as a Hoka.
+A standard pair of Brooks shoes will offer some really good cushioning, and in some cases, it may feel just as soft as a Hoka.
 That being said, on average a Hoka will feel plusher.

 The biggest difference you will notice in the midsole is that Brooks often opts for a heel-to-toe drop of around 10mm-12mm in most of its shoes.

 This will feel like a stark contrast to a pair of Hokas.
-Brooks also does not implement a rocker geometry in its shoes, as it really does offer a more traditional option for runners and walkers alike.
+Brooks shoes also does not implement a rocker geometry in its shoes, as it really does offer a more traditional option for runners and walkers alike.